UtkarshaBhokare47/automated-aws-resource-provisioning/README.md

 ## Project Overview

-This project automates AWS resource creation using Python Boto3 SDK.
+This project demonstrates Infrastructure Automation using Python and AWS Boto3 SDK.
+Instead of manually creating AWS resources through the AWS Management Console, resources are provisioned programmatically using Python scripts.

-Instead of manually creating resources from AWS Console, infrastructure is provisioned using Python automation scripts.
+The automation script connects to AWS services through Boto3 and creates cloud resources such as EC2 instances and S3 buckets efficiently.

 ## AWS Services Used